-The classification by type also includes types that are meant to specify transactions between county/municipalities and county/municipality associated companies and inter-municipal companies.
-The objective with these types is to consolidate between the purchase and sale internally between county/municipalities and municipal units with separate consolidated accounts.
+The classification by type also includes types that are meant to specify transactions between municipalities and municipality associated companies and inter-municipal companies.
+The objective with these types is to consolidate between the purchase and sale internally between municipalities and municipal units with separate consolidated accounts.

-Statistics Norway has classified all the 357 municipalities (2021) into 17 categories, by number of inhabitants and economic external conditions.
-The classification of municipalities is described by Kringlebotten and Langørgen in Rapporter 2020/48 (only in Norwegian) by Statistics Norway.
+Statistics Norway has classified the municipalities into 17 categories, by number of inhabitants and economic external conditions.

 Name: Municipal accounts